 Sadly, there seems to be more and more misinformation on websites and forums but please be rest assured that we will always be absolutely honest about the history, manufacture and provenance of all the pianos we sell.

 Yamaha U series models are highly durable and consistent professional practice pianos and have for many years been the number one choice in Japanese musical institutions.
 It is for this reason that over the last decade, a huge number of these pianos, which are typically 20 to 30 years old, have been refurbished and imported to Europe for resale.
 Provided all the necessary restoration is properly done using high-quality parts, then there is no reason why one of these pianos should give you many years of playing pleasure.
 However, it is very important to first compare these pianos with other newer instruments of the same budget as, although they have a certain cache, the quality of manufacture and precision build has improved over the years on pianos made in China and other areas of the Far-East.
 Many of these pianos now house European parts and therefore have more warmth than that of the typically brighter, cleaner sounding Yamahas.

 We currently sell what we consider to be the best refurbished Yamaha U1s and U3s available as well as newer (and older) pianos for you to compare

-Many of the pre-owned pianos that we sell are very young and as a result don’t necessarily require a full restoration.
+Many of the pre owned pianos that we sell are very young and as a result, don’t necessarily require a full restoration.
 However, we are unique in that we have an in-house workshop with half a dozen highly skilled tuners and technicians who are able to do any necessary repairs and refurbishment to bring a piano to its optimum playing condition.
-As a result, we will guarantee all our pre-owned pianos for the same length of time as our new.
+As a result, we will guarantee all our pre-owned pianos for the same length of time as our new ones.